-With the spring-like weather of late, the Camp Shack Marching Band has been busy parading up and down the snowy trails and portages in preparation for another busy season, which culminates in near mythical performances during the annual deer hunting opener.
+With the marvelous weather of late, the Camp Shack Marching Band has been busy parading up and down the trails and portages in preparation for another busy season, which culminates in near mythical performances during the annual deer hunting opener in November.

 In best altruistic orchestral fashion, the band simply tries to put a little joy in the hearts of hunters who sit alone with their thoughts, blaring stirring renditions of Dead Man’s March and Rum Boy Blues at decibels reaching astounding levels.

 It might be noted that the band never misses the annual fishing opener, arriving early at many a boat landing in the steam-powered mobile orchestra pit to welcome another season.

 But fishermen aren’t quite as captive an audience as are deer hunters stuck in their trees, and they often cover their ears and race off in boats before the trombones can grease an elbow.

 “We can’t worry ourselves over their interest in music,” conductor Silt Pillage has said many times.
 “We all hope music will sooth the savage soul, and the band is just itching to play early in the season.”